-Hebron spokesman David Wilder writes about visitors to Hebron who spoke with the Arab mayor, Mustepha Natsche.
-Were Jews allowed to pray at the Cave of the Machpelah? they asked.
+Former Hebron spokesman David Wilder wrote about visitors to Hebron who spoke with the Arab mayor, Mustepha Natsche.
+Were Jews allowed to pray at the Cave of the Machpela? they asked.

 “No,” he replied, “it is a mosque and only Muslims may pray at a mosque.”
-Other Muslims have reiterated the same approach.
+Other Muslims have reiterated the same attitude.

 It is thus quite clear that without a Jewish presence in Hebron, ultimately the second holiest site in Judaism would be closed to the Jewish people.
 To the residents of Hebron, this would be to abandon the Mothers and the Fathers, and this is simply unthinkable.

 What is more, abandonment by Israel of this holy site would be a precursor to further abandonment, as a precedent would have been set.
 If the Cave of Machpela, why not also Har HaBayit (the Temple Mount)?
 If Hebron, with its ancient links to Judaism were to be surrendered as a Muslim city, it would become easier to then surrender eastern Jerusalem, with its large Arab population, in spite of the ancient links of that area to Jewish tradition.